 Most conditions require between 6 and 10 sessions to effectively treat or alleviate a problem.
 However, this is only an average and varies based upon your symptoms, concerns, condition, and severity of your condition.
 Some conditions like neck pain may only require one session while other chronic conditions require extended treatment.
 When you visit a clinic for your initial examination, your acupuncturist will evaluate your condition and be able to tailor a treatment plan with the approximate amount of sessions that are right for you.

 Wear loose clothing to allow access to acupuncture points.
 Have a light meal or snack shortly before your treatment.
 Acupuncture treatments are relaxing and often leave a patient in a state of peace and calm so you may want to take into consideration your plans before and after your session.
 Certain treatments, including those used in combination with cupping, may require you to walk around following your treatment so make sure to inquire about any post-session requirements when you call to schedule your appointment.

 A licensed acupuncturist must complete rigorous education requirements.
-These requirements differ from state to state, however, obtaining a license generally takes three to four years of extensive study followed by at least a one year internship.
+These requirements differ from state to state, however, obtaining a license generally takes three to four years of extensive study followed by at least a one-year internship.
 Most states also require certification with the NAACOM or The National Certification Commission for Acupuncture and Oriental Medicine.
 This certification ensures your acupuncturist upholds the strictest guidelines and meets strict national standards when practicing acupuncture.
-Dr. Bennett holds a master in oriental medicine and acupuncture.
-Dr. Bennett is a in an elite group of Acupuncturist having two national credentials and California license, plus also an Phd.
+She has done extensive coursework in Functional Medicine and science-based nutrition.
+Dr. Bennett holds a master’s in oriental medicine and acupuncture.
+Dr. Bennett is in an elite group of Acupuncturists having two national credentials and a California license, plus also a Ph.D.